which orchestra should I audition for?

 Bernstein: Overture to Candide; Bizet: selections from Carmen Suites Nos.
 1 & 2; Brahms: Academic Festival Overture; Mussorgsky: Night on Bald Mountain; Copland: Outdoor Overture & Rodeo; Dvorák: Symphony No. 9 (From the New World), Slavonic Dance Opus 46; Rossini: Overture to William Tell, Overture to Il barbiere di Siviglia; Saint-Saëns: Symphony No. 3 (Organ Symphony), Samson et Dalila; Tchaikovsky: Symphony No. 4 & 5, Swan Lake, Marche Slave; Wagner: Prelude to Die Meistersinger, Rienzi Overture; Williams: “Hymn to the Fallen” from Saving Private Ryan and “Duel of the Fates” from The Phantom Menace

 This full orchestra includes all instruments.
 Literature is a combination of arranged and unedited works designed to expose students to a diverse selection of orchestral music.
-Rehearsal includes sectionals that break out the strings from the brass, woodwinds and percussion, enabling students to work out problems specific to their instrument and explore the musical nuances that enhance the overall orchestration.
+Rehearsal include separate sectionals for strings, brass, woodwinds and percussion to work out problems specific to their instrument and explore the musical nuances that enhance the overall orchestration.
 String seating is rotated each trimester; brass, woodwind and percussion rotate from piece to piece.

 Philharmonic Orchestra repertoire: